decred/dcrdocs/docs/wallets/cli/dcrwallet-setup.md

     After answering `[no]`, your seed phrase (wallet generation seed) and its hex will be displayed in the window.
 Please read through the IMPORTANT section displayed immediately after the Hex.

-    It cannot be stressed enough how important it is to save your seed phrase in a secure location, so if you haven't committed this to memory, please review the [Critical Information section](#critical-information) again.
+    It cannot be stressed enough how important it is to save your seed phrase in a secure location, so if you haven't committed this to memory, please review the Critical Information section above.

     Once you have written down the seed phrase and hex, type `OK` and press `Enter`.
-NOTE: if you did not write the phrase down before continuing, you should [start this process over](#create-a-new-wallet) after [deleting your wallet file](../../advanced/deleting-your-wallet.md)
+NOTE: if you did not write the phrase down before continuing, you should start this process over after [deleting your wallet file](../../advanced/deleting-your-wallet.md)

     After pressing `Enter`, you should see the following message: